 For years [after the first lodge was built in 1931] the Nature Friends who wanted to go downhill skiing had to climb up to the peak behind the lodge in order to ski down.
 Ski lifts were coming into being however…and the Nature Friends and the Sierra Club wanted to join in.
 They ordered a modern rope tow from San Francisco and had it shipped up to the summit on the Lincoln Highway.
 There it was unloaded and hauled up the hill over the tracks, past the lodges to the the ski hill about a quarter mile farther on.
 (Donner Summit Historical Society Newsletter, September, 2011 #37)

-During a stay, there are no house chores, but everyone is expected to clean after themselves and help the caretaker, if help is needed.
+During your stay, there are no house chores, but everyone is expected to clean after themselves and help the caretaker, if help is needed.
 This lodge belongs to the members.
 Please leave it as you would wish others to leave it for you.

 During summer, members’ dogs only are allowed outside the building and on leash.